 Hi!
 I am a Teaching Fellow in the University of Chicago’s Social Sciences Division during 2020-21.
 I instruct courses in the Social Sciences Inquiry Sequence.

 My research examines political regimes, regime transitions, and political parties, with a emphasis on Latin America.
-I am currently working on a dissertation that examines why political parties founded by former dictators and other authoritarian elites have sometimes thrived in nascent democracies.
-Please see my research page for additional information about my research.
+My book manuscript, “The Strategic Foundations of Authoritarian Successor Parties,” examines why political parties founded by former dictators and their inner circles have sometimes thrived in new democracies.
+Please see my research page for more information about my research.

-I am especially well-prepared to teach some of the core courses of Political Science, including Introduction to Comparative Politics and Introduction to International Relations.
+I have extensive experience teaching some of the fundamental courses of Political Science, including Introduction to Comparative Politics and Introduction to International Relations.
 Please see my teaching page for a detailed summary of my teaching.

-I plan to receive my PhD from the University of Chicago in August 2020.
-Beginning in Autumn 2020, I will be a Teaching Fellow at the University of Chicago.
-Prior to beginning my PhD studies, I completed an MA in International Relations at the University of Chicago’s Committee on International Relations.
+I received my PhD from the University of Chicago’s Political Science Department in August 2020.
+Prior to my PhD studies, I completed an MA in International Relations at the University of Chicago’s Committee on International Relations.